wu-lee/rushkoff-archive/docs/_articles/open-source-democracy.md

 This is why it might be more useful to understand the proliferation of interactive media as an opportunity for renaissance: a moment when we have the ability to step out of the story altogether.
 Renaissances are historical instances of widespread recontextualisation.
 People in a variety of different arts, philosophies and sciences have the ability to reframe their reality.
 Renaissance literally means ‘rebirth’.
 It is the rebirth of old ideas in a new context.
 A renaissance is a dimensional leap, when our perspective shifts so dramatically that our understanding of the oldest, most fundamental elements of existence changes.
 The stories we have been using no longer work.

-Take a look back at what we think of as the original Renaissance,

-the one we were taught in school.
-What were the main leaps in
+Take a look back at what we think of as the original Renaissance, the one we were taught in school.
+What were the main leaps in perspective?

-perspective?
 One example is the use of perspective in painting.
-Artists

-developed the technique of the vanishing point and with it the ability

-to paint three-dimensional representations on two-dimensional
+Artists developed the technique of the vanishing point and with it the ability to paint three-dimensional representations on two-dimensional surfaces.

-surfaces.
 The character of this innovation is subtle but distinct.

-It is not a technique for working in three dimensions; it is not that

-artists moved from working on canvas to working with clay.

-Rather, perspective painting allows an artist to relate between

-dimensions: representing three-dimensional objects on a twodimensional plane.
+It is not a technique for working in three dimensions; it is not that artists moved from working on canvas to working with clay.
+Rather, perspective painting allows an artist to relate between dimensions: representing three-dimensional objects on a two-dimensional plane.

 Another example is calculus, another key Renaissance invention.